Critical gradient turbulence optimization toward a compact stellarator reactor concept

-\textit{MHD stability and coils.}-- QSTK, as a result of the $f_{\text{well}}$ objective in the optimization [eq. \ref{eqn:objfunc})], also possesses a vacuum magnetic well and satisfies $V^{\prime \prime}<0$ at all radial locations (not shown).
-An artificial, nearly linear (in $r^{2}$) pressure profile $T_{i}=T_{e}=1 \: \text{keV} * [1 - (r/a)^{2}], n_{i}=n_{e}=4.4*10^{20}\: m^{-3}*[1-(r/a)^{10}]$, corresponding to a volume-averaged $\beta=1.78\%$ (with volume-averaged $B\simeq 1 \: T$), is applied to the configuration.
-The resulting bootstrap current profile calculated with DKES \citep{Hirshman1986,VanRij1989,Beidler2021} amounting to an integrated current of roughly $80 \: \text{kA}$ [fig. \ref{fig:MHD}(a)].
+\textit{MHD stability and coils.}-- The QSTK configuration, as a result of the $f_{\text{well}}$ objective in the optimization [eq. \ref{eqn:objfunc})], possesses a vacuum magnetic well and satisfies $V^{\prime \prime}<0$ at all radial locations.
+An artificial, nearly linear (in $r^{2}$) pressure profile $T=T_{e}=1 \: \text{keV} * [1 - (r/a)^{2}], n_{i}=n_{e}=4.4*10^{20}\: m^{-3}*[1-(r/a)^{10}]$, corresponding to a volume-averaged $\beta=1.65\%$ (with volume-averaged $B\simeq 1 \: T$), is applied to the configuration.
+The resulting bootstrap current profile calculated with DKES \citep{Hirshman1986,VanRij1989,Beidler2021} amounts to an integrated current of roughly $72 \: \text{kA}$ [fig. \ref{fig:MHD}(a)].
 Both the vacuum and bootstrap configurations produce rotational transform profiles that avoid crossing the resonance $m/n = 6/4= 3/2$ [Figs. \ref{fig:STKprops}(a), \ref{fig:MHD}(b)].
-The method of \cite{Landreman2022b}, which relies on the isomorphism between quasisymmetry and axisymmetry, was found to produce a similar bootstrap current profile for QSTK, although the results (not shown) were not in as good agreement as in cases with ``precise" quasisymmetry \citep{Landreman2022}.
-Evaluations \citep{Nuehrenberg1987} of the Mercier criterion \citep{Mercier1962,Landreman2020} indicate that, for the configuration with pressure and bootstrap current included, the Mercier criterion is satisfied [fig. \ref{fig:MHD}(b)] and the bootstrap current produces a stabilizing up-shift in $D_{M}$ \citep{Ku2011}.
-This result is in contrast to previous QH configurations with significant ITG turbulence reduction compared to HSX \citep{Roberg-Clark2022a,Bader2020}, which, unlike HSX, violated Mercier stability.
-We also apply the coil optimization features of SIMSOPT to produce the magnetic field of QSTK, finding that the relative maximum field error can be reduced below $5\%$ and a relative mean error below $1\%$ with four unique coils (48 coils in total).
+The method of \cite{Landreman2022b}, which relies on the isomorphism between quasisymmetry and axisymmetry, was found to produce a similar bootstrap current profile for QSTK, although the results were not in as good agreement as in cases with ``precise" quasisymmetry \citep{Landreman2022}.
+Alpha losses are slightly reduced to roughly $4\%$ at half radius for the case with bootstrap current [Fig. \ref{fig:STKprops}(c)].
+Evaluations \citep{Nuehrenberg1987} of the Mercier criterion indicate that, for the configuration with pressure and bootstrap current included, the Mercier criterion is satisfied [fig. \ref{fig:MHD}(b)] and the bootstrap current produces a stabilizing up-shift in $D_{M}$ \citep{Ku2011}.
+Certain radii become Mercier unstable for larger values of $\beta$.
+We also apply the coil optimization features of SIMSOPT to produce the magnetic field of QSTK, finding that the relative maximum field error can be reduced to $5.1\%$ and the relative mean error to $1.1\%$ with four unique coils (48 coils in total) while penalizing coil length.
 The initial coil and MHD studies show that QSTK has potential for finite-$\beta$ (reactor-relevant) operation scenarios.